techworkshops/aws-networking-workshop/content/_index.md

 ---
-title: "Hugo Workshop"
+title: "AWS Networking: From Zero to Hero"
 ---

-# Welcome to my Hugo Workshop
+# Welcome to AWS Network Workshop

-Welcome!
-Please have a seat and relax.